Important Question: What can you feed your pet guinea pig?

 Wash it before you give it to your guinea pig.
 Fresh grass provides natural vitamin C.

-Every cavy loves a bit of fresh fruit and vegetables-and proper guinea pig diet contains no more than just that bit.
-Leafy vegetables are a favorite, but avoid iceberg lettuce.
+Leafy vegetables are a favourite, but avoid iceberg lettuce.
 Its nutritional value is minimal, it can cause diarrhea and it’s calcium content is high.
 If you feed your pet celery, chop it into tiny pieces because of the strings.
-He can eat tiny broccoli leaves, but cruciferous vegetables and cabbages are not ideal in high quantities-he’ll get gas!

 Green, Red & yellow peppers (Capsicums), up to one-quarter chopped, is a favorite.
 A baby carrot is okay every other day.

 If you give him vitamins, never put them in his water.
-He’ll avoid the water and become dehydrated.

 What you want to feed your guinea pig to reduce future health issues are…